Boat Show Marketing Ideas – Get Noticed & Be Remembered

 The old salesmen on the new jersey shore and Coney Island all had a secret trick.
 They kept people at their booths for as long as possible.
 The reason is simple: if people are crowding around something, then more will come to see.
 Make your booth interactive and have enough staff to ensure that people can interact for longer.

 Be the Best Looking Boat in the Dock

 Be the peacock – be noticeable.
-Make your giveaways very bright, colorful and flashy so when others wear it, it will stand out.
+Make your giveaways very bright, colorful, and flashy so when others wear them, they will stand out.

 Emotions Trump Logic

 Play to emotion, not logic.
 Find out what your potential emotional need is and then go after it.
 You do this by listening.
 Most people go to trade shows ready to talk, you should go ready to listen.
 You will learn more about the market, your potential clients and you will be able to sell to them by listening to their needs and putting your answers in those terms.

 Give out prototypes and samples.
 Yes, it is more expensive but an experience is far more valuable than an elevator pitch.